 To make this I first butterfly and quarter three skinless and boneless chicken breasts, then I sprinkle them with a light to moderate coating of the following (note the values for teaspoons used is an estimate):

-Weber Roasted Garlic and Herb Seasoning (about 1 and a half teaspoons, or just a bit more to cover)
+Weber Roasted Garlic and Herb Seasoning (1 1/2 teaspoons, or just a bit more to cover) - if you are not watching salt, use 2 teaspoons.

 Note that the Weber seasoning is not salt free, so that will add sodium (it has 90mg per 1/4 teaspoon).
 I estimate that I usually use less than 1 and a half teaspoons, with this chicken recipe (sometimes a bit more if needed to cover the chicken).
 This usually makes 4 servings so that should be low sodium, but you can adjust as needed for your diet requirement.
 Since there is only one seasoning in this recipe though (the Weber Garlic and Herb seasoning), it makes it a bit simper to control the total sodium.
 It does seem that a good deal of the sodium will end up in the sauce though, and I usually end up with extra sauce left over (so the sodium that is actually consumed will also depend on how much of the sauce is used per portion).